Find answers to our commonly asked questions

 Bluetooth hackers set up specialized hardware and software that searches for vulnerable devices with an active Bluetooth connection.
 This usually happens in busy areas where commuters or consumers congregate.
-Your device, if hacked, will give no warning or indication that someone has attacked it.
+Your device, if hacked, will give no warning or indication that someone has accessed the information.
 All hacking must take place within 10 metres of the device being hacked; once the device is out of range, the connection is lost.

 Bluetooth hacking comes in two main varieties: “bluesnarfing” and “bluebugging”.
 Bluesnarfing is when hackers connect to your device via Bluetooth and access the information on it.
-Many hackers quickly download the data they want so that they still have it even if the device goes out of range.
-Bluebugging allows hackers to make calls, send text messages and access the internet via the connection, in addition to accessing the personal information.
+Many hackers quickly download the data so that they still have it even if the device goes out of range.
+Bluebugging allows hackers to make calls, send text messages and access the internet via the connection, in addition to accessing the personal information on your phone.

 The best protection against Bluetooth hacking is to turn off Bluetooth when you are not using it, especially in busy areas where hackers may search for devices.
 If you must leave Bluetooth on, make sure the device is not set as ‘discoverable’; many phones only allow the device to be discoverable for a brief period of time.
 Do not initiate new pairing requests in busy areas.
 Never accept pairing requests that come up at random.

-No. You would use your phone as normal for this, as the mobile phone is designed to use the strongest available network irrespective of the carrier you are subscribed to.
+No. You would use your phone as normal for this, as the mobile phone is designed to utilise the strongest available network to connect irrespective of the carrier you are subscribed to.

 You cannot.
-Spyware is the only way to defeat this level of encryption, and most spyware is undetectable.
-The best way to avoid it is not to install any free games or apps.
+Spyware is the only way to defeat this level of encryption.
+Most spyware is exactly that.
+Written to be undetectable.
+The best way to avoid spyware is not to install any ‘Free’ games or apps.
 Keep your phone pure to avoid spyware.

 The quality of the voice or video will not be affected by the levels of bandwidth used on 3G, 4G or Wi-Fi.
-If you suspect you have low bandwidth you can always run a speed test to see which gives you the better option.
-We like to use Speedtest at www.speedtest.net.
+If you suspect you have low bandwidth you can always run a speed test to see which gives you the better bandwidth.
+We like to use ‘Speedtest’ ( www.speedtest.net) .
 One point to note: when travelling, roaming charges will apply to mobile data.

 Yes.
 As long as you have an internet connection you can use Pryvate as normal.
-Although there are no charges for using Pryvate you may encounter roaming charges from your service provider if using 3G or 4G.
-Pryvate can even be used in countries with deep packet inspection servers – those are the ones that block certain apps from making an internet connection.
+Whilst there are no charges for using Pryvate you may encounter roaming charges from your service provider if using 3G or 4G.
+Pryvate can even be used in countries with deep packet inspection servers.
+(Those that block certain apps from Internet connection).

-Yes.
-To understand why, you have to grasp how Bluetooth hacking works, then you can choose whether or not to use Bluetooth in a given situation.
+Yes, is the short answer.
+To understand the answer, you must understand Bluetooth hacking.
+Then you choose whether or not to use Bluetooth or when and when not to use it.
 Note.
-If you are being specifically targeted then the attacker has to be within 10 metres of you.
-Bear this in mind when driving…
+If you are being speciﬁcally targeted, then the attacker has to be within 10 meters of you.
+Bear this in mind when driving.

 No. Accounts will only ever be terminated for non payment.
 As long as the account is paid up to date, Pryvate is there for you to use whenever you need to.

-For IOS devices download from the Apple App Store store; for Android devices, download from the Google Play Store.
-Once it is on your device then subscribe to the service.
+For IOS devices download from the App Store or for Android devices, download from Play Store (Google).
+Once on your device then subscribe to the service.
 Click the ‘GET PRYVATE™ Pro NOW ‘ button on the home page.

 You will then be sent your activation instructions.

 One user per subscription.
 However, you can install your app on multiple devices but only one device can be used at any given time.
 On multiple devices Pryvate™ must only be running on one device otherwise you will encounter problems.

 On the bottom of the screen you will see a pause icon Simply press it.
 The person on the other end will hear music.
-You will see a play icon.
+The Pause will change to a play icon.
 To take the caller off hold simply press the play icon.

-Once your service is active you will see the green telephone symbol at the top of your device.
-You will also find that you can open your app.
-Once you open it, you will see the main dialler screen.
+Once your service is active you will see the green telephone symbol at the top of your device and also you can open your app.
+Once you open the app you will see the main dialler screen.

-If your call is to a trusted Pryvate number, and it is in your contacts list, then select the name and press the call button. .
+If it is to a former trusted Pryvate number, and it is in your contacts list, then select the name and press the call button. .
 Note when you are subscribed your number is secured through the app.
 Your secure number is your normal number – you just need to let users know you are Pryvate™.